AyomiCoder/ClinZK/API.md

   "bloodGroup": "B+",
   "genotype": "AC",
   "conditions": ["Asthma"],
-  "issuerId": "uuid-of-issuer",
+  "issuerName": "City General Hospital", "issuerLoginId": "CITY-A1B2C3D4",
   "patientNumber": "PAT-006"
 }
 ```

 **Note:**
-- `issuerId` is optional.
-If not provided, uses the first active issuer.
+- `issuerName` is **required** - must match the exact name of a registered and active issuer/clinic (case-insensitive matching with suggestions).
+- `issuerLoginId` is **required** - must match the login ID assigned to the issuer when it was registered.
+This authenticates that the requester is authorized to issue credentials for this clinic.
 - `patientNumber` is required - this is the unique patient identifier assigned by the clinic/issuer.
-- At least one issuer must be registered before issuing credentials.
+- The issuer must be registered and active before issuing credentials.
 Use `POST /issuer/register` to create an issuer first.
 - **No age restrictions** - credentials can be issued to anyone regardless of age
 - **Multiple conditions supported** - provide an array of medical conditions
+- If the issuer name doesn't exist or is not active, the request will fail with a 404 error

 **Validation Rules:**
 - `name`: Must be a non-empty string